domrally/peekeasy/README.md

 # Peekeasy

-tools for event proxies in typescript
+tools for observing proxies in typescript

 ## how to use